rafaellc28/Latex2AMPL/README.md

 Here, the root scope contains the identifiers `x`, `j`, `J1`, `B`, `i` and `I`.

-> It is important to state that <b>latex2mathprog</b> does not do semantic analysis.
+> It is important to state that <b>latex2mathprog</b> does not perform semantic analysis.
 A MathProg solver will throw an error to the above code because the definition of index `j` is duplicated inside the constraint `C1`.

 ### Domains